 Kathy: Asia’h, Syesha, followed closely by Ramiele and Carly.
 But my favorites are still Asia’h and Brooke

 Erin: Ramiele and Amanda, although she’s just my favorite ‘cause I fear her and love her.
-The worst

 Kathy: Amy Davis, Joanne Borgella (it kills me to have to say that)